-Ana was born in Bogotá, Colombia.
-Growing up, she moved between Cambridge, Massachusetts, Nicaragua (her mother’s homeland) while it was undergoing the throes of dictatorship and revolution and Colombia while it was ravaged by narco-terrorism.
-These inspiring and turbulent environments heightened Ana Maria’s sense of awareness and social conscience and solidified her desire to use art as a path for bringing positive change into the world.
+Born in Bogotá, Colombia, Ana lives and works in Brooklyn, New York.
+Growing up, she moved between Nicaragua (her mother’s homeland) while it was undergoing the throes of dictatorship and revolution; Colombia while it was ravaged by narco-terrorism and Cambridge, MA where she was exposed to a diverse community.
+These inspiring and turbulent environments heightened Ana Maria’s sense of awareness and social conscience and solidified her motivation to use art as a way to spark reflection and conversation.